Citrine, Diamanté & Sterling Bangle by Leach & Miller

 "STERLING" and "L&M" with their leaf design in between

 This citrine bangle bracelet features sets of five faceted, round deep-citrine (or golden-topaz) glass stones alternating with five faceted diamanté.
 The stones are channel-set in narrow, curved sterling silver with engraved edges.
 The ends meet with a pair of diamanté-set scrolls rather than a clasp.
 Longer than the typical bracelet of this era, this Leach & Miller creation may have been designed to be worn on the upper arm, as a so-called slave bracelet.
 You can wear it now either way – simply pull apart the ends to put it on.
-This unusual jewel is perfect for a woman who looks best in warm colors.
+This unusual jewel is perfect for a woman who likes to wear warm colors.
 Scroll down to see a selection of complementary pieces.

 - Vintage Necklaces, 1920s Jewelry, Unsigned JewelryThe design and construction of this tiered necklace, a variation on the 1920s chicklet-style, is first class.
 Golden yellow, square-cut glass stones alternate with oblong crystals to form the necklace and tiered centerpiece.
 Round dangling citrine-glass stones add the movement that was so essential in the Art Deco era.
 All of the stones are faceted and mounted in decorated, silver-tone metal.
 The construction makes me think this piece was made in Europe.
 This divine jewel, which I initially purchased for myself, closes with a spring-ring clasp.
 Scroll down to see a number of Art Deco earrings and bracelets to wear with this piece.USD$395.00

 - Vintage Earrings, 1920s Jewelry, Unsigned JewelryThese classy citrine dangle earrings are fashioned from faceted glass stones shaped like gumdrops.
 They are suspended from citrine-glass beads and a matching stone set in silver-tone metal.
 The original screw-backs were converted to sterling silver ear wires with lever backs for pierced ears by my expert jeweler.
 If you don’t have pierced ears and are looking for similar earrings with screw backs, scroll down to see what is available.
-Included are necklaces and bracelets that complement these earrings, an essential jewelry wardrobe staple for those who look best in warm colors.USD$245.00
+Included are necklaces and bracelets that complement these earrings, an essential jewelry wardrobe staple for those who look best in warm colors.USD$275.00